Research

 Why this gets more obvious in complex systems

+Across NHS work, users would often say they wanted everything in one place — all the information, all the options, all the answers visible without having to navigate around.
+Again, it sounds right.
 But when you start designing for that, it very quickly becomes overwhelming.
-Too much content, too many pathways, no clear sense of direction.
-What users actually needed wasn’t more access, it was better guidance.
+What users actually needed wasn't more access.
+It was better guidance.
 They needed to feel like they were being led through something, not dropped into it.
+That distinction only becomes clear when you stop focusing on what users say and start paying closer attention to what they do.

 What good research does instead